dynamicwebpaige/ml-code-snippets/README.md

 # Machine Learning - Code Snippets
 A collection of code snippets for Python and R machine learning modules.
+Python machine learning tools are implemented via scikit-learn; R machine learning algorithms are from a variety of packages (see below).

 * Decision Trees
 * Random Forest